RavensbourneWebMedia/UX-design/sessions/session-17.md

 	* Who are the *people affected* by the challenge(s)?
 	* What is the *opportunity* (or opportunities) that this social interaction currently presents?

+	It's very important to start your presentation with the definition of a **context**.
+If you don't do this, feedback could quickly turn into a critique of your mockups instead of your **solution**.
+After all, it’s much easier to have an opinion on font sizes and colour choices than on the strategy of a product.

 * The **goal**
 	* *Why* are you working on this?
 	* What do you regard as *success* for this unit?